 Matthew Stein is the CTO of KnowRoaming, which offers a product that automatically connects a smartphone a country’s local wireless carrier.

-Melanie is Industry Director of Information Communications Technologies for Frost & Sullivan.
+Melanie is vice-president of research at Frost & Sullivan.
 Her experience base covers a broad range of sectors, leveraging long-standing relationships with leading industry participants’ senior executives and customer organizations in the areas of voice, IP communications and conferencing; instant messaging and presence; unified communications; and social networking.
 Ms. Turek holds a BA with Honours from Harvard College.

 Neil McEvoy is the Founder and CEO of the Cloud Best Practices Network, an industry forum whose objective is to build a knowledge base of cloud best practices that underpin a consulting and solutions program that assists customers to migrate successfully and profitably to cloud computing.
 He is based on Toronto.